Indiana coronavirus updates: Pfizer says 3 COVID shots protect children under 5

 COVID-19 vaccine booster available for Hoosiers age 5-11

-The Indiana Department of Health announced Friday that Hoosiers age 5-11 are now eligible for a booster dose of Pfizer's COVID-19 vaccine following authorization this week from the FDA and CDC.
+The Indiana Department of Health announced Friday that Hoosiers age 5-11 are now eligible for a booster dose of Pfizer's COVID-19 vaccine following authorization last week from the FDA and CDC.

 The IDOH is advising vaccine providers that they can begin administering boosters of the Pfizer pediatric vaccine to children in the age group whose last dose was administered at least five months ago.